CANADA TRAVEL GUIDE

 There are normally no vaccinations required for Canada.
 The U.S. State Department always has their link up to date with pertinent information when traveling to Canada.
 It is advised to always check there during your planning stage and again before you leave.
 If you are not from the U.S., please check your government’s website.

-CANADA TRAVEL SAFETY
+CANADA TRAVEL BOOKING

 For the most part, Canada is considered a safe place to visit.
 Depending where you go in the Canada can affect your “safety factor”.
 Larger cities, of course, may require being street wise.
 Smaller towns, not so much.
 Whatever the Canada destination, please just keep in mind my standard tips for female and solo travelers are: